Panmoni/yapbay/docs/plan.md

 test correct recording of transaction types... still not working

 my escrows page is not showing correctly escrow state

+## fix

+escrows getting recorded twice to the db

+caching on my escrows and my trades not good

+my transactions shows the right tx type but not tx history

 ## implement cancel escrow/trade